 Buckets of numbered golf balls will be dropped from a helicopter hovering over the 9th Fairway.
 The closest ball to the pin wins its owner a CASH PRIZE of $3000!

 (WINNER NEED NOT BE PRESENT TO WIN CASH)

 DOWNLOAD SIGN UP & RULES SHEET

 Sponsored by Renaud Bros., Inc.

-SIGN UP NOW for 34th Annual Golf Tournament!
+SAVE THE DATE for 36th Annual Golf Tournament!

 Families, friends and teams from work are encouraged to save the date of Saturday, April 1 to celebrate the 36th Annual Bowl for Kids’ Sake to benefit Big Brothers Big Sisters, a mentoring program affiliated with Youth Services.
 The fundraising event will be held from 9 a.m. to 2 p.m. with teams signing up now for a one-hour time slot at Brattleboro Bowl on Putney Road.

 Bowl for Kids’ Sake is the signature event of Big Brothers Big Sisters programs across the country and is the primary fundraiser for BBBS of Windham County.
 The success of this event ensures that we are able to continue providing a high quality mentoring program to the wonderful children and youth right here in Windham County!